By Emma Fan

 It can be done on areas that are not suitable for laser resurfacing or peeling, including areas around the mouth, neck and the back of the hands.

-If you want glowing skin with fewer acne scars, fine lines, and less pigmentation, join us and be one of the soldiers.
+If you want skin with fewer acne scars, fine lines, and less pigmentation, join us in our journey with Banish and be one of the soldiers.

 People who are not suitable for microneedling: